This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 Docs: If you are a visitor to the UK send us your flight and insurance information and a copy of your passport.

-The aim of this epic expedition is to cross Scotland from Glencoe on the shores of Loch Leven on the west coast, to Perth in the east, including a source to sea journey on the River Tay.
+The aim of this epic expedition is to cross Scotland from Loch Etive on the west coast, to Perth in the east, including a source to sea journey on the River Tay.

 Hike inland to the source of the River Tay on the slopes on Ben Lui before paddling its length.
 At 188 km long the River Tay is Scotland’s longest river, almost bisecting the whole country from Ben Lui to where it flows into the North Sea at Dundee.
 The team will follow it for 140 km, using expedition packrafts, until reaching its tidal limit at Perth.
 Don’t underestimate the challenge of reaching the start of our packrafting journey – you’ll hike for three days through the remote Scottish highlands, wild-camping along the way and carrying everything we need on our backs.